ArnauCS03/AStar-Pathfinding-Visualizer/README.md

 # A* Pathfinding Visualizer
-A visualization of the algorithm in the terminal with colors using c++.
-Additionally, you can create your own maze.
+Visualization of the algorithm in the terminal with color output, implemented in C++.
+Providing an interactive and educational demonstration of the A* functionality.

-This project includes code from the original work by LukeProducts.
+This project includes code from the original work by [LukeProducts](https://github.com/LukeProducts).

 ---